Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Preventing Feline Heartworms

-Losing Shadow-Pup or Karma-Kat to heartworms is not a price I’m willing to pay.
+Losing Shadow-Pup, Karma-Kat, or Trinity-Kitten to heartworms is not a price I’m willing to pay.

 How about you?
 What sorts of preventatives to you give your fur-kids?
 Fleas and tick stuff?
 Heartworm prevention?
 Do you prefer the “natural” route or have suggestions how to get the cats to accept “what’s good for them?”
 There are liquid alternatives and spot ons for some of these preventions.
 What works best for your pets?